DjaydenR/PayPal-SmartButtons-Example/README.md

 # PayPal-SmartButtons-Example
 iDEAL, Debit/Credit Card, PayPal Balance, Sofort &amp; Bancontact

-On line 9 put index.html at the client id= your paypal client id after the =
+On line 14 put index.html at the client id= your paypal client id after the =

+On line 27 put index.html at the "value": the price of your product

 Example: https://djaydenr.github.io/PayPal-SmartButtons-Example/